Rdatatable/data.table/README.md

   25. `foverlaps()` did not find overlapping intervals correctly *on numeric ranges* in a special case where both `start` and `end` intervals had *0.0*.
 This is now fixed.
 Thanks to @tdhock for the reproducible example.
 Closes [#1006](https://github.com/Rdatatable/data.table/issues/1006) partly.

+  26. When performing rolling joins, keys are set only when we can be absolutely sure.
+Closes [#1010](https://github.com/Rdatatable/data.table/issues/1010), which explains cases where keys should not be retained.

 #### NOTES

   1. Clearer explanation of what `duplicated()` does (borrowed from base).
 Thanks to @matthieugomez for pointing out.
 Closes [#872](https://github.com/Rdatatable/data.table/issues/872).